ZenithVal/OSCLeash/README.md

 ### Credits

 - @FrostbyteVR babied me through 90% of the process of making the python script.
 - @I5UCC I stared at the code of his ThumbParamsOSC for a long time to learn a bit.
-The setup for the config reading is also from that.
+Some lines are a carbon copy.
 - Someone else did this but it was a closed source executable...
 Too sus for me.